-When ordered by a health professional, cholesterol testing is usually covered by insurance, but there can be out-of-pocket costs such as copays, deductibles, or fees charged by the lab technician that draws your blood.
+When ordered by a health professional, cholesterol testing is usually covered by insurance, but there can be out-of-pocket costs such as copays, deductibles, or fees charged by the lab phlebotomist that draws your blood.

 Taking a VLDL Cholesterol Test

 A blood sample is needed to perform a test for VLDL cholesterol.
-A medical professional or lab technician will draw a blood sample from a vein in your arm.
+A medical professional or lab phlebotomist will draw a blood sample from a vein in your arm.
 The blood sample is then analyzed by a laboratory.

 Before the test